BDC Hamburger Icon

 Open row

 Happy employees are productive employees.
-By taking small steps to create a positive and motivated work environment, there will likely be fewer work-related conflicts, less absenteeism and more productivity.
+When you take small steps to create a positive and motivational work environment, there will likely be fewer work-related conflicts, less workplace absenteeism and increased productivity.

 What constitutes a happy workplace?